liufengyun/hashdiff/README.md

 ## License

-HashDiff is distributed under the MIT-LICENSE.
+Hashdiff is distributed under the MIT-LICENSE.